gt-28/bootstrap_MacOS/README.md

 ## To-Do

 A lot needs cleanups and updates.
+This is just the beginning for this project!